KDE/kaidan/CONTRIBUTING.md

 1. Provide detailed descriptions of found issues to the author.
 1. Try to give the author concrete proposals for improving the code via the *Insert suggestion* button while commenting.
-1. If the proposals are too complicated, create and push a commit with your proposal to your own fork of Kaidan and open a MR with the author's MR branch as its target.
+1. If the proposals are too complicated, create and push a commit with your proposal to your own fork of Kaidan and open an MR with the author's MR branch as its target.
 1. In case you are a maintainer:
 	1. If you think that no additional review is needed, make editorial modifications (such as squashing the commits) and merge the result directly.
 	1. If you would like to get (more) feedback from other maintainers, approve the MR using the *Approve* button and mention other maintainers to review the MR.